picatz/no-localhost/README.md

 ### Other Mitigations

-Disable video on the zoom client and remove the ZoomOpener process.
+Disable video on the Zoom client and remove the ZoomOpener process.
 This is arguably the best defense againt the Zoom client attack specifically:

 ```console
 $ defaults write ~/Library/Preferences/us.zoom.config.plist ZDisableVideo 1